Massachusetts patients injured by surgical robot

 The lawsuit, which alleges that the victim suffered kidney failure and incontinence prior to his death by heart failure brought on by the subject surgical procedure, is one of several filed against Intuitive Surgical in the last two years.
 Though the company attempted to have the lawsuit dismissed under the theory that the victim’s allegations support a claim of medical malpractice and not product liability, the court determined that the state’s laws require makers of medical technologies to train medical personnel on the safe operation of their products.

 This determination is an early victory for Massachusetts patients who suffered injuries as a result of improperly used surgical robots.
 Reports have suggested that such patient injuries have resulted from inadequate training by the surgical robot maker of medical workers as well as insufficient warnings about the risks of using the technology.
 As in the present case, other medical products are simply marketed or promoted in such a way that their dangers are not obvious to those who are intended to benefit from their use.

-As illustrated by this lawsuit, a fine line can exist between medical malpractice claims and products liability claims.
-When a patient is injured during a medical procedure intended to provide restorative care, some party is responsible for the victim's incurred pain and suffering and the victim may be entitled to compensation.
+As illustrated by this lawsuit, a fine line can exist between medical malpractice claims and product liability claims.
+When a patient is injured during a medical procedure intended to provide restorative care, some party is responsible for the victim’s incurred pain and suffering and the victim may be entitled to compensation.

 Source: Bloomburg, “Intuitive Surgical Loses Bid to Throw Out Robot Lawsuit,” Jeff Feeley and Robert Langreth, March 26, 2013